JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 call $regexp_test)

-Basic patterns work.
-Named groups and lookbehind partially supported.
+Basic patterns work; named groups and lookbehind are the harder cases.

 Property accessors (get / set) Getter and setter property definitions